MischaU8/yumyum/modelling/create-a-3d-recycle-symbol_d4O7pqbdGsE.md

 yum yum
-Floyd here with a quick look at creating a 3D recycle symbol and plasticity start by creating a rectangle curve duplicate it rotate it 60 degrees then move it behind an offset from the original use
+Floyd here with a quick look at creating a 3D recycle symbol in Plasticity start by creating a rectangle curve duplicate it rotate it 60 degrees then move it behind an offset from the original use